IFGuyZ/IFGuyZ/README.md

 - 👋 Hi, I’m @IFGuyZ
 - 👀 I’m interested in Javascript and bot programming on discord
-- 🌱 I’m currently learning Javascript and Unity
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: Discord: IFGuyZ#0069, Twitter: @IFGuyZ1
+- 📫 How to reach me: Discord: IFGuyZ#8924, Twitter: @IFGuyZ1

 <!---
 IFGuyZ/IFGuyZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.